Reginald-Tsinowpe/To-do-list/README.md

 Simple to do list

 Date Created: 10th August, 2024
-Last Update: 10th August, 2024
+Last Update: 27th September, 2024

-## Current Status: Unfinished
+## Current Status: Finished

 ## Notes--
 - be sure "customtkinter" is installed.
+- Pandas is installed
-- create a directory called 'Files' in main directory, and move 'data.csv' and 'view_data.csv' files into it
+- create a directory called 'Files' in main directory, and move 'data.csv', 'history.csv' and 'view_data.csv' files into it